piepor/attribute-driven-trace-clustering/README.md

 - Business Process Intelligence Challenge 2017 &rarr; bpic2017
 - Business Process Intelligence Challenge 2019 &rarr; bpic2019
-- Road Traffic Fine Management Process &rarr; fines
+- Road Traffic Fine Management Process &rarr; fines All the event logs are compressed and must be unzipped because of the limited github storage.

 ## Visualize results
 To visualize the results, use the mode "*vis*" with the desired dataset.
 For example for *bpic2012*: